QRY91/uroboro/README.md

 ```

 **Features that actually work**:
-- Professional blog posts
+- Blog posts from your dev work
 - Social media content
 - Technical dev logs
-- Auto-voice detection (sounds like you, not AI)
+- Voice matching (working on making it sound like you)
 - 2-minute generation time

 ### `uroboro status` / `uro status`